turingschool/front-end-curriculum/projects/What's cookin - Group project - Part one.md

 ## Rubric

 ### Functional Expectations
-* 4: Application fulfills all requirements *as well as* an extension and/or iteration 4.
+* 4: Application fulfills all requirements *as well as* an extension.
 * 3: Application fulfills all requirements of iteration 3.
 * 2: Application is usable but has some missing functionality.
 * 1: Application crashes during normal usage.